sjoerdk/anonapi/docs/sphinx/command_reference.rst

 =========== =====================================================================
 Command     Description
 =========== =====================================================================
 add         Add ids to current batch.
+Space-separated (1 2 3) or range (1-40)
-Will not add already existing.
-Space separa cancel      Cancel every job in the current batch
+cancel      Cancel every job in the current batch
 delete      delete batch in current folder
 info        Show batch in current directory
 init        Save an empty batch in the current folder, for current server
 remove      Remove ids from current batch.
+Space-separated (1 2 3) or range (1-40
-Space separated, ranges like 1-40 allo reset       Reset every job in the current batch
+reset       Reset every job in the current batch
 reset-error Reset all jobs with error status in the current batch
 show-error  Show full error message for all error jobs in batch